-Microplastics (defined as < 5 mm in diameter) are the most numerically abundant size range within the marine plastic debris fieldexert the largest ecosystem-scale by pelagic organisms from zooplankton large predatory fishes.
-However, the biological impacts on organismal feeding, growth, reproduction, and mortality are poorly known, in part because there is a lack of in situ data on the ingestion of microplastics. o better understand the ability of midwater to ingest and process microplastics, we conducted situ feeding experiments with abundant filter-feeding larvaceans .
+Microplastics (defined as < 5 mm in diameter) are the most numerically abundant types of plastic within the marine plastic debris field, and may exert the largest ecosystem-scale due to their extremely small sizes and potential for ingestion by pelagic organisms ranging from zooplankton to large predatory fishes.
+However, the biological impacts on organismal feeding, growth, reproduction, and mortality are poorly known, in part because there is a lack of in situ data on the ingestion and fate of microplastics.
+To better understand the ability of midwater organisms to ingest and process microplastics, we conducted in situ feeding experiments with abundant filter-feeding larvaceans in Monterey Bay, which were enabled by the concurrent instrument development of DeepPIV at MBARI.